When starting any new endeavour, setting in place some strong, solid habits help to keep you accountable, and guarantee your success long term.

 Following are the top five habits that fit people live by, and how you can incorporate them into your daily life to reap the rewards!

 1. Adopt a Long Term Mindset

-Flip the idea of movement as ‘exercise’, which can make it feel like a chore, and embrace moving everyday as a way to look after your body.
+Secondly, flip the idea of movement as ‘exercise’, which can make it feel like a chore, and embrace moving every day as a way to look after your body.
 Find a way to move your body that you love, and put it into your daily routine, just like brushing your teeth.